Culai Neniu: Musical career

+Later life and legacy

 Neniu died in 1939, being summarily shot by an NKVD executioner.
 Shortly after this, the Soviet occupation of Bessarabia established the new Moldavian Soviet Socialist Republic, into which half of the MASSR was folded.
 Neniu and Pirgov's choir was moved to Chișinău, where it was reformed as the Doina chorale.
 Its first conductor was David Gershfeld.
 Neniu's work reportedly included an unfinished political play, Grozescu, which depicted Moldavian outlaws (haiduci) in a modernized setting, using folklore as the main inspiration.
 Ethnologist Victor Cirimpei proposes that Grozescu was reused by Gershfeld in writing the "first Moldavian opera", Grozovan, in 1955.
 In 1975, philologist Ion D. Ciobanu published a collection of folk poems from various intermediary sources, with Neniu cited by name.
 His memory is cultivated in post-Soviet Moldova.
 In 2011, Andrei Sochircă performed a monologue based on works by Neniu and other MASSR writers who were shot in or after the Great Purge.